Frequently Asked Questions (FAQs)

 - If you are hoping to see greater improvement in your academic literacy, basic research and language skills, we would recommend two or three months of Pre-sessional study.

-What does it mean to 'sucessfully complete' the Two or Three Month programme (EAP1, 2)?
+What does it mean to 'sucessfully complete' a Pre-Sessional programme?

-- In order to successfully complete the two/three month Pre-sessional you must meet the 90% attendance requirement and complete all the assignments and assessment on the course.
-At the end of your programme, you need to obtain an overall 'B' grade.
+- In order to successfully complete the one, two or three month Pre-sessional prgoramme you must meet the 90% attendance requirement and complete all the assignments and assessment on the course.

 - In our experience those students who come to class every day and do all the work to the best of their ability are usually able to succeed.